jimfinnis/completer/README.md

 iterate through the possible strings, comparing them against the partial input string and returning them if they match.
 It must implement the following virtual methods:
-* `virtual void first()` : reset the iterator
+* `virtual void first(const char *stringstart,int len)` : reset the iterator.
-* `virtual const char *next(const char *stringstart,int len)`:
-get the next matching string and advance the iterator, return the match or NULL if out of matches.
 The parameters are the characters typed so far and how many there are.
+* `virtual const char *next()`: get the next matching string and advance the iterator, return the match or NULL if out of matches.

 Create an instance of this class.